 They have an intimate understanding of their land and their environment.
 For them, restoring the forest is not just about protecting the climate, it’s about providing for their family and improving their future.
 No one is better placed to restore and protect our forests than the people whose livelihoods directly depend upon it.

-Fern works with forest and climate experts to ensure they reflect each others’ research.
-On the climate side we work to ensure forest carbon sequestration is done as well as, not instead of emissions reductions in other areas.
-On the forest side, we ensure that civil society is involved in designing and implementing forest restoration projects which strengthen community land rights and achieve restoration projects which store carbon for the long-term.
+Fern works with forest, climate and human rights experts to ensure our work benefits people, the climate and biodiversity.
+This means ensuring efforts to increase the carbon forests sequester are done as well as, not instead of emissions reduction work in other areas.
+We promote policy measures which increase biodiversity, and campaign for the involvement of local people and civil society in designing and implementing forest restoration projects.
+Together we can strengthen community land rights and achieve biodiverse restoration projects which store carbon for the long-term.